Akintoye-Akin/StyledByAnidollz/README.md

-This is afashionwebsite am working on.
-Make thiswith just css and html only
+This is a fashion website am working on.
+Make this with just css and html only